cbrownstein-lambda/lambda-docs-mkdocs/docs/on-demand-cloud/serving-llama-3-1-docker.md

 !!! note

-    The difference betweeen the two commands, above, is that the second command enables the tensor parallel strategy to use.
+    The difference betweeen the two commands, above, is that the second command enables the tensor parallel strategy to use 8x GPUs.
 [See vLLM's docs to learn more about the distributed inference
     strategies](https://docs.vllm.ai/en/latest/serving/distributed_serving.html).